DMTess-Adam/UE5_Portfolio/RpgDialogSystem/README.md

 ### Trigger state events
 Trigger inventory and quest events when specific dialog choices are made or sequences are played.
 Or trigger a completely custom script when the sequence ends for more advanced events.
 ![image](https://github.com/user-attachments/assets/9d3f567b-42a1-4fef-8aa8-8fe9f6e96cb2)

+### Clean and easy implementation
+Handles spawning level sequences only when needed, removing unnecessary clutter from the world.

+### Reusable and scalable Dialog Chains
+Entire sequence chains are defined in Data Assets, allowing multiple NPC's to reference the same chain where necessary.
+This is useful for representations of the same character in different levels, or generic dialog with lesser NPC's.
+Control entire chains from a single data point for easy management and scaling.